 Ayawaso East By-Election: NDC Sacks Umar Sanda for Going Independent

-• The NDC has expelled Umar Sanda from the party after he chose to contest the Ayawaso East parliamentary by-election as an independent candidate
+• The NDC has expelled Umar Sanda after he chose to contest the Ayawaso East parliamentary by-election independently

-• Sanda, a long-serving grassroots mobiliser and former Assemblyman in Nima, has a history of political shifts
+• Sanda, who is a long-serving grassroots mobiliser and former Assemblyman in Nima, has a long history of political shifts

-• The by-election followed the death of MP Mahama Naser Toure, with five other NDC aspirants cleared to contest the party’s primary
+• The by-election followed the death of Mahama Naser Toure, with five other NDC aspirants cleared to contest the primary

 The National Democratic Congress (NDC) has sacked one of its long-standing members in the Ayawaso East Constituency, Alhaji Umar Sanda, from the party.

-In a letter dated Tuesday, February 17, 2026, and signed by the General Secretary, Fifi Fiavi Kwety, the NDC stated that Umar Sanda violated the party's constitution by filing to contest the forthcoming Ayawaso East parliamentary by-election as an independent candidate.
+In a letter dated Tuesday, February 17, 2026, and signed by the General Secretary, Fifi Fiavi Kwety, the NDC stated that Sanda violated the party's constitution by applying to contest the forthcoming Ayawaso East parliamentary by-election as an independent candidate.

 Read also